sagarrakshe/DropOn/README.md

 Update your Facebook wall and tweet by just dragging and dropping.
-Make a directory name DropOn in home folder.
+Make a directory name SocialFS in home folder.
 Then run the script.
 work in progress yet!